hrafnskogr/bitf/README.md

 - [ ] Implement a pretty print for easy bitfield reading
 - [X] Skip the implementation of the fields defined as reserved (or not?).
 Done: you can mark a field as reserved using the naming convention `_reserved_intSize
 - [x] Implement a check to fail if the bitfield is too small to hold every declared field
-- [ ] Add lsb/msb as optional param, make lsb default
+- [x] Add lsb/msb as optional param, make lsb default
 - [ ] Add visibility modifier param.
 Either all declared field are implemented as pub (default) or specified by user
 - [x] Add custom return type for each declared field
+- [ ] Support the addition of attribute to the structure